noppefoxwolf/presentations/tryswift/note_en.md

 In fact, there are three syntaxes for import.
 These syntaxes can be found in swift documents.
 Some tokens add to the import syntax we usually use.
-Let's look at each tokens.
+Let's look at each token.

 ---

 First, I will introduce attributes.
 Attributes are an option for specifying how to import symbols.
 You don't have to write this.
-Today there are two symbols in Swift, @testable and @)exported.
+Today there are two symbols in Swift, @testable and @_exported.

 ---

-Testable is an attribute to use for test.
+Testable is an attribute to use for testing.
 If you write it before the import, you can access internal methods.
 Since it is a test, there is no need to change the original code.